Ulta Beauty, Inc. (ULTA) Earnings

 Risks & headwinds

-- Ongoing macroeconomic uncertainty, persistent inflation, and rising fuel prices continue to pressure consumer budgets, increasing the importance of value as a purchase consideration and creating uncertainty around consumer spending trends. - The beauty category remains highly competitive, with growing competition from both traditional mass merchants and online channels increasing pressure to maintain and gain market share. - The geopolitical situation in the Middle East remains fluid, creating near-term uncertainty for the newly opened Dubai Mall flagship store and regional expansion plans.
+- Ongoing macroeconomic uncertainty, inflationary pressures, and rising fuel costs increase consumer value sensitivity and create near-term operating cost headwinds. - The beauty category is increasingly competitive, with traditional and online players competing for market share, requiring ongoing targeted investment to maintain share position. - The geopolitical situation in the Middle East remains fluid, creating near-term uncertainty for the newly opened flagship store and long-term expansion plans in the region.

 Analyst Q&A

-• Q: Which categories are seeing the strongest return on marketing and SG&A investments, and where is SG&A leverage visible for the back half of 2026?
+• Q: Which categories are seeing the strongest return on marketing and investment, and where can SG&A leverage come from in the back half of the year?

-• Q: Is low single-digit April comp growth as good as it gets amid tougher annual comparisons, and will SG&A growth step down in the back half as planned?
+• Q: Is low single-digit April comp growth as good as it gets, and is SG&A step down in the back half planned or requires maneuvering?

-A: Management confirmed Q1 comp trends played out exactly as expected, with low double-digit growth in February (lapping a weak 2025 comp) and low single-digit growth in March/April.
-The 2.5-3.5% full year comp guidance implies a high single-digit 2-year stacked comp, which management is confident of delivering given Ulta's resilient business model.
-SG&A growth is on track to step down to low single-digits in the second half as 2025 Ulta Beauty Unleashed investments anniversary, with cost optimization further improving ROI to support profitable growth.
+A: Q1 comp trends played out exactly as expected, with low double-digit growth in February lapping a weak 2025 comp, and low single-digit growth in March/April.
+Management remains confident in hitting full-year 2.5-3.5% comp guidance, with a high single-digit two-year stacked comp that reflects strong underlying growth.
+SG&A step down to low single-digit growth in the second half is fully planned, as it reflects anniversary of 2025 strategic investments, with ongoing cost optimization adding further benefit.